shubhamkmaurya03/Car-Rental-System/README.md

 1.The Employees:
-A Employee class has been created , which is a child class of the User Class, inherited via Public Inheritance.
+A Employee class has been created, which is a child class of the User Class, inherited via Public Inheritance.
 Thus it is bound to have the three attributes:
 1)A Name
 2)An ID